HimesGroup/snpsettest/README.md

 #> -----
 #> Checking the reference data for harmonization...
 #> Found 0 monomoprhic SNPs in the reference data.
-#> Found 0 duplicate SNPs in the reference data by base-pair position and alleles codes.
+#> Found 0 duplicate SNPs in the reference data by genomic position and alleles codes.
 #> Excluded 0 SNPs from the harmonization.
 #> -----
 #> Checking the GWAS summary statistics...